 - Re-utilizing media for other purposes

 An image set in WildTrax is defined as all the images taken at a location between two visits.
-Whereas a recording is a single audio file.
+A recording is a single audio file.

-You’ll immediately notice that the summaries for each media tab in the organization is different.
+You’ll immediately notice that the summaries for each media tab in the organization are different.
 Why is this?
 A few reasons:

 A single image is ~5 MB.
-A single uncompressed audio recording (i.e. CD quality) around 10-minute in duration is usually ~100 MB.
+A single uncompressed audio recording (i.e., CD quality) around ten minutes in duration is usually ~100 MB.
 This is around 20x as large, the unit of measurement here being a single media unit (one image vs one minute of audio).

 Audio data management

-Clicking on the button in the recordings tab will allow you to select from the dropdown to .
+Clicking on the Manage button in the recordings tab will allow you to select from the dropdown to Download Recordings.
 The metadata in the CSV file contains all the information:

-- Land features: A comma-delimited list of land features surrounding the location where the recording was collected (e.g. beaver dam)
+- Landscape features: a comma-delimited list of land features surrounding the location where the recording was collected (e.g. beaver dam)

 You can use the metadata of the recordings to begin generate processing tasks in the system.
 Uploading recordings through a project will also give you the option to easily generate tasks as you upload.